 Arup were appointed by Bath and North East Somerset (B&NES) to prepare a Green Belt Review as part of the evidence base informing the Core Strategy examination.
-The Green Belt Review has been prepared for submission to the Planning Inspector in March 2013 and will therefore be available for review and comment by third parties, prior to the re-opening of the Core Strategy examination.
+A final draft of the Green Belt Review Stage 1 Report (February 2013) was prepared to inform Council decisions on Proposed Changes to the Submitted Core Strategy and the report has now been finalised for the examination.